jopemachine/alfred-chromium-workflow/README.md

 Retrieve autofill data.

+Press enter with option key to paste the value directly.

 ### chid

-Retrieve login data (including email).
+Retrieve login data (like email).

+Press enter with option key to paste the value directly.

 ### cho

-Open new window through selected profiles.
+Open new window through selected profile.

-If you change your profile, other commands try to work with previous profile.
+If you change your profile through `ch profile`, other commands try to work with the previously opened window.

-This command would be useful in such case.
+This command would be useful in such a case.

 Open new window with changed profile before the command.